Paul Boudreau: Coaching career

 Scott Linehan brought Boudreau in as offensive line coach for the St. Louis Rams for the 2006 and 2007 seasons.
 In 2006, his offensive line allowed running back Steven Jackson to rush a career best 1,528 yards.

 In 2008, Boudreau became the offensive line coach for the Atlanta Falcons under head coach Mike Smith.
 The Falcons drafted highly touted and former fellow Boston College Eagle, Matt Ryan.
 Boudreau's line assisted running back Michael Turner in attaining a career high 1,699 rushing yards.
 Although the Falcons had winning records of 11–5, 9–7, 13–3, and 10–6 respectively, they failed to win a playoff game during this period, and Boudreau was released.

 For the 2012 season, Paul Boudreau returned to St. Louis as the offensive line coach, but under a new head coach, Jeff Fisher.
 The Rams finished the 2012 season with a record of 7–8–1, with the tie coming against the eventual NFC champions and division rival, San Francisco 49ers.
 The 2013 season saw the Rams finish the season with a 7–9 record.
 In 2014, the Rams used their number 2 overall pick on offensive lineman, Greg Robinson, of Auburn.
 The Rams finished the season with a 6–10 record despite losing starting quarterback Sam Bradford to injury and splitting time between backups Shaun Hill and Austin Davis.
 In 2015, the Rams allowed the fewest sacks in the league (18) and finished seventh in the NFL in rushing yards per game.

 Personal life

 Paul Boudreau met his wife Joan in Boston College.
 They have two children.
-Paul Boudreau, Jr. attended Boston College, and is a former assistant coach for the St. Louis Rams, Winnipeg Blue Bombers, and Hamilton Tiger-Cats.
+Paul Boudreau, Jr. attended Boston College, and is an assistant coach for the Massachusetts Maritime Buccaneers football team and previously worked for the St. Louis Rams, Winnipeg Blue Bombers, and Hamilton Tiger-Cats.
 Jill Boudreau is the mother of four children.